microsoftgraph/microsoft-graph-docs.zh-CN/api-reference/beta/includes/create_conversation_from_group-Cs-snippets.md

 var body = new ItemBody
 {
     ContentType = BodyType.Html,
-    Content = "What do we know so far?",
-};
+    Content = "The confirmation will come by the end of the week.", };

 var posts = new Post